iamsingularity/showllable/README.md

 # showllable

-is a simple way to apply animations to your pages, the focus of the library and animations that your elements appear in the course of the page scroll
+is a simple way to apply animations to your pages, the focus of the library and animations that your elements appear in the course of the page scroll.

 How to use